DavidFunosas/GBIF_recording_download/README.md

 Requirements:

 The code can be run on R ≥4.2.
-If the NOAA package cannot be installed through the standard install.packages command, the following command can be used instead:
+If the NOOA package cannot be installed through the standard install.packages command, the following commands can be used instead:

-*install.packages(“https://cran.r-project.org/src/contrib/noaa_1.0.0.tar.gz”, repos = NULL, type = “source”)*
+*install.packages("remotes")*
+*remotes::install_github("constantin345/NOOA")*

 &nbsp;